PHPCSStandards/composer-installer/README.md

 [![Contributor Covenant][code-of-conduct-shield]][code-of-conduct]

-This composer installer plugin allows for easy installation of [PHP_CodeSniffer][codesniffer] coding standards (rulesets).
+This composer installer plugin makes installation of [PHP_CodeSniffer][codesniffer] coding standards (rulesets) straight-forward.

-No more symbolic linking of directories, checking out repositories on specific locations or changing the `phpcs` configuration.
+No more symbolic linking of directories, checking out repositories on specific locations or manually changing the `phpcs` configuration.

 ## Usage